mtodosovska/Analysis-of-Terrorist-Attacks/osnutek.md

 Our team chose **Global Terrorism** as a topic of this project.
 We are going to work with the *Global Terrorism Database* which can be found at the following link: [https://www.kaggle.com/START-UMD/gtd](https://www.kaggle.com/START-UMD/gtd)

-The database is given in ***CSV*** (comma-separated values) format, where each line of the file is a data record and information are separated by commas.
+The database is given in ***CSV*** (comma-separated values) format, where each line of the file is a data record, and information is separated by commas.

-The data set contains the information for over 150 000 terrorist attacks that have occurred around the world between 1970 and 2015 (except for 1993).
+The data set contains the information for over 150 000 terrorist attacks that have occurred around the world, between 1970 and 2015 (except for 1993).
 It contains above 100 attributes describing the attacks.
 Often, more than one attribute is used to describe the same variable.
 For example, there are 4 attributes used in order to determine the date when the attack occurred, the day, month, and year of the attack, and in case these are absent an approximate date.
 As well as this we have 2 attributes used to express the length of the attack, one of them - `extended`, expresses whether the attack lasted for more than 24 hours, `resolution` shows the date when the situation (attack, hostage situation) ended.

-Also, we have a wide variety of attributes explaining the place where the event occurred, for example, country, region, city, latitude and longitude.
+We have a wide variety of attributes explaining the place where the event occurred, for example, country, region, city, latitude and longitude.
 As well as these attributes explaining whether the incident occurred in the city itself or in its vicinity, and the specificity, described as follows:

 - 1 = event occurred in city/village/town and lat/long is for that location;
 - 2 = event occurred in city/village/town and no lat/long could be found, so coordinates are for the centroid of smallest sub-national administrative region identified;